|

 There are so many great bags out there that are water-resistant and water-proof.
 I went a bit overboard with mine because I am often carrying my laptop with me.

-This is a great inexpensive option, however.
+This is the one I use.
 Inexpensive yet keeps everything dry!

-FAQs About Your Visit in Turkey in Winter
+FAQs About Your Visit to Turkey in Winter

 Is Turkey a good winter destination?